smtobin/xpbd-tissue-sim/README.md

 3 <v1> <v2> <v3> <f>
 ```
 This is precisely the format that the simulator is expecting the text file under `fixed-faces-filename` to have.

+## Changing simulation parameters
+This section described how to change simulation parameters to suit your needs.

+### Config files
+This is the first place you should go to play with simulation parameters.
+Config files are `.yaml` files that are parsed on simulation launch and used to set parameters of the simulation and all the objects in the simulation.
+This means that we can change parameters in a config file (e.g. the time step or the size of an object) **without having to rebuild**.

+Provided config files are found in the `config/` directory.
+A commented example config file that should cover most of the options available in config files can be found [here](https://github.com/smtobin/XPBD_Sandbox/blob/1952ffcee7a9623914602a4baf0c7eccfefcebf0/config/example_config.yaml).

+### Changing the mesh
+The mesh of a simulated deformable object can be changed by simply changing the `filename` parameter.
+For deformable objects, a volumetric mesh is required (common mesh formats like `.stl` and `.obj` are for surface meshes).
+Internally, the simulation uses GMSH's mesh format (`.msh`).
+The simulation is able to take input `.stl` and `.obj` surface mesh files and use GMSH to generate a volumetric `.msh` mesh file from that.
+A `.msh` file with the same filepath as the input `.stl` or `.obj` file.

+# Code Structure
+This section will briefly go over how the repository is organized, and generally how the code is structured.

+### Simulation
+The `Simulation` class (found in the `simulation/` folder) is the owner/manager of everything in a simulation.
+It is responsible for creating and updating the objects in the sim and the visualization (if enabled).
+Executable files (e.g., `exec/main.cpp`) use the `run()` method to start the simulation, which will first call the `setup()` method, then spawn a thread that will perform the updates (i.e. it repeatedly calls the `update()` method which steps forward in time), and lastly launch the visualization.

+Various simulation functionalities are delegated to specific "scenes" to abstract their functionality.
+For example, the child `GraphicsScene` object handles the visualization aspects of the simulation, and the child `CollisionScene` object handles the collisions between objects.
+Note that these do not have to be used in every simulation (i.e. graphics/collisions can be turned off), and not all objects in the simulation have to be added to each scene (i.e. certain things may not be used in collision or visualization).

+There are multiple derived `Simulation` classes that augment the functionality to aid in simulating specific scenarios.
+For example, `BeamSimulation` cantilevers an object and measures its deflection.

+### SimObject
+The `simobject/` folder contains all the simulation objects which move around and interact with one another, all inheriting from the abstract base `Object` class.

+### Solver
+The `solver/` folder contains everything to do with projecting constraints using the XPBD algorithm.

+The `Constraint` abstract base class implements a generic interface for a constraint (which does not have to necessarily be used with the XPBD algorithm).
+This interface basically revolves around two functions: `evaluate()` which evaluates the constraint function `C(x)`, and `gradient()` which evaluates the constraint gradient with respect to the positions that make up that constraint.
+All classes derived from `Constraint` (e.g. `HydrostaticConstraint`, `DeviatoricConstraint`) implement these functions enabling the generic evaluation of a constraint and its gradient.

+The `ConstraintProjector` class implements the XPBD projection algorithm (i.e. solving Equation (16) in the XPBD paper for $\Delta\lambda$), and outputs the resulting position updates ($\Delta \mathbf{x}$).
+This is implemented in the `project()` class method.
+The `CombinedConstraintProjector` class projects two constraints simultaneously.

+The `XPBDSolver` class solves the constraints with its `solve()` class method.
+It owns a list of `ConstraintProjector`s that it will use to iteratively solve the constraints - i.e. by calling the `project()` method for each `ConstraintProjector` and applying the position updates.
+How the `XPBDSolver` applies the position updates is up to the derived classes, one solver iteration is contained in the protected method `_solveConstraints()`.
+For example, `XPBDGaussSeidelSolver` uses a Gauss-Seidel update strategy (as described in the XPBD paper) which updates the positions immediately after projecting each constraint.

+### Config
+The `include/config/` folder contains the `Config` class and its derived classes that parse YAML config files and make the parameters available for object instantiation.
+The base `Config` class provides the machinery needed (with the help of the [yaml-cpp](https://github.com/jbeder/yaml-cpp) library) to parse a YAML node/subnode and extract expected parameters from it using the `_extractParameter()` templated function.
+Static default values can be set and used if the YAML parameter is not found.
+If the extracted parameter is limited to a set of options (i.e. it should be a choice from an enum), `_extractParameterWithOptions()` can be used instead, and we pass in a static map that maps user-specified text to the appropriate value (e.g. from "Gauss-Seidel" to `XPBDObjectSolverType::GAUSS_SEIDEL`).

+Classes derived from `Config` correspond to specific objects and have extract additional parameters that correspond specifically to the options of that type of object.
+For example, `MeshObjectConfig` extract information from the YAML file that is used to set up a `MeshObject`, such as the size, initial position, initial velocity, color, etc.

+#### ROS

+### Windows
+Using WSL, the process should be similar, though there might be some extra stuff to do with the X11 forwarding.

+## Changing simulation parameters
+This section described how to change simulation parameters to suit your needs.

+### Config files
+This is the first place you should go to play with simulation parameters.
+Config files are `.yaml` files that are parsed on simulation launch and used to set parameters of the simulation and all the objects in the simulation.
+This means that we can change parameters in a config file (e.g. the time step or the size of an object) **without having to rebuild**.

+Provided config files are found in the `config/` directory.
+A commented example config file that should cover most of the options available in config files can be found [here](https://github.com/smtobin/XPBD_Sandbox/blob/1952ffcee7a9623914602a4baf0c7eccfefcebf0/config/example_config.yaml).

+### Changing the mesh
+The mesh of a simulated deformable object can be changed by simply changing the `filename` parameter.
+For deformable objects, a volumetric mesh is required (common mesh formats like `.stl` and `.obj` are for surface meshes).
+Internally, the simulation uses GMSH's mesh format (`.msh`).
+The simulation is able to take input `.stl` and `.obj` surface mesh files and use GMSH to generate a volumetric `.msh` mesh file from that.
+A `.msh` file with the same filepath as the input `.stl` or `.obj` file.

+### Creating a new derived `Simulation` class (advanced)
+If there are specific capabilities not captured by the current simulation types, it is pretty easy to create a new `Simulation` class that provides specific functionality.
+For an example of how this is done, look at `VirtuosoSimulation`, which extends the base `Simulation` class to add keyboard, mouse, and haptic device control for the Virtuoso robot that is in the simulation.

 **Launching with ROS interface:**